ch0min/card_swiper_component/README.md

 - CB: Tapping anywhere on CardBack goes back to FrontCard with Flip Animation /Week 3:
 - CB: Can't tap back if you are clicking at the same area as the like and nope labels
-- CB: ScrollView if the description is longer than the Card.